-for future goods and services are not readily available from futures markets, an alternative measure to extract such information must be devised.
+Alchian and Klein (1973) proposed the idea of the intertemporal cost of living index (ICLI) that traces the intertemporal changes in the cost of living that are required to achieve a given level of intertemporal utility.8 In this case, since price information for future goods and services is not readily available from futures markets, an alternative measure to extract such information must be devised.
 Considering the intertemporal maximization problem for a household, its budget constraint is its lifetime income.9 If we take into account intangible assets such as human capital as well as tangible assets, total amounts of assets correspond to the claim to future consumption.

 In this case, asset prices can be interpreted as prices of sources to purchase goods and services in the future.
-In other words, we can take asset prices as a proxy for future prices for goods and services.10 Based on such discussion, it might be the case that monetary policy makers should take into account the fluctuation of asset prices as well as the current price indices such as the GDP deflator and the CPI.
+In other words, we can take asset prices as a proxy for future prices for goods and services.
+10 Based on such discussion, it might be the case that monetary policy makers should take into account the fluctuation of asset prices as well as the current price indices such as the GDP deflator and the CPI.

-(2) Dynamic Equilibrium Price Index
+B. Dynamic Equilibrium Price Index

-Although the ICLI has good features from the theoretical perspectives, it is too abstract to base the practical price index on it.
+Although the ICLI has good features from a theoretical perspective, it is too abstract to base the practical price index on it.
 Shibuya (1992) proposed a practical index formula based on the ICLI, and named it a dynamic equilibrium price index (DEPI), which incorporates dynamic elements into a realistic price index formula.
-To this end, Shibuya (1992) employs a one-good and time-separable Cobb-Douglas utility function, instead of the general form of preference assumed in Alchian and Klein (1973), to derive the DEPI as a weighted geometric mean of the current price index (the GDP deflator) and asset price changes (changes in the value of the national wealth)11, as shown in equation (1):12
+To this end, Shibuya (1992) employs a one-good and time-separable Cobb-Douglas utility function, instead of the general form of preference assumed in Alchian and Klein (1973), to derive the DEPI as a weighted geometric mean of the current price index (the GDP deflator) and asset price changes (changes in the value of the national wealth), 11 as shown in equation (1):12